Haotian-Qi/conditional-probing-fork/hpc/README.md

 replacing `<cluster>` with either `sharc` or `bessmer`.

 This will take a while as the packages are downloaded.
 Once that has finished, you can test that PyTorch is working and that it has access to CUDA.

-Type `python3` in the command line and test for CUDA using:
+Do `source activate darwin` to activate the Conda environment where packages have been installed, then type `python3` in the command line and test for CUDA using:

 ```python
 >>> import torch